whyscream/postfix-grok-patterns/README.md

 Aggregation filter
 -----

-Aggregation filter is used to combine fields from different log lines.
+A optional aggregation filter is available, that will combine fields from different log lines.
+The key on which log lines are aggregated is the postfix queue id.
 For example:

 ![Alt text](aggregation_example_pic.jpg?raw=true)

-In this example filter take 'postfix_from' from postfix/qmgr log line and put to postfix/smtp.
+In this example, the `postfix_from` field from a `postfix/qmgr` log line is reused, and added to a log line from `postfix/smtp`.

+To use the aggregation filter, add `51-filter-postfix-aggregate.conf` to `/etc/logstash/conf.d` or `pipeline` dir for dockerized Logstash.

 Tests
 -----